SuperGini/201011-Java2-ProiectFinal/README.md

 p.s: operatiile pe baza de date nu sunt optimizate.
 Partea buna e ca macar cand fac un select nu iau toata baza de date dupa mine:D.

 Warning!! the sounds and pictures from this program dont belog to me.
 The pictures you can find them here https://unsplash.com/
 All pictures and sounds are used only for documentation or learnig purpose they are not for comercial use.
-If you dont like to use your piscture or sounds write me here: faraonu_ginitoru@yahoo.com and i will take them down.
+If you dont like to use your picture or sounds write me here: faraonu_ginitoru@yahoo.com and i will take them down.